t-shoemaker/ACORN/README.md

 ### Using Your Own Data

-If you'd like to use your own data, format it as a document--term term matrix and save it as a CSV in `assets/data`.
-Be sure to modify the file path in `index.html` (line 89).
+If you'd like to use your own data, format it as a document--term matrix and save it as a CSV file in `assets/data`.
+The first row of your CSV should contain your terms.
+Do not add a separate column for document ids.
+Be sure to modify the file path in `index.html`.
 ACORN can handle arbitrarily large DTMs, but the app's performance will lag considerably when your vocabulary size surpasses 100.

 ### App Dependencies